 The DXT Ergonomic Mouse 2 from City Ergonomics is a fingertip vertical mouse designed to enable the hand and wrist to adopt a relaxed vertical posture.
 Control of the mouse is achieved by using the small muscles and joints of the fingers as opposed to the larger muscle groups of the shoulder and arm.
-Since the fingertips provide much greater precision than the arm, this makes the DXT mouse suitable for users seeking precision and fine control.
+Since the fingertips provide much greater precision than the arm, this makes the DXT mouse suitable for those seeking precision and fine control.
 The DXT Ergonomic Mouse 2 features light click buttons to minimize the effort required for clicking.
-The unique ambidextrous design enables the user to easily balance the workload between the left and right hands.
-The convenience of wireless lets the user casually switch between right and left hand use without the inconvenience of rerouting a cord.
+The unique ambidextrous design enables one to easily balance the workload between the left and right hands.
+The convenience of wireless encourages casual switching between right and left hand use.

 The DXT Ergonomic Mouse 2 moves with minimal resistance, requiring nominal effort to accomplish effective cursor control.
 The weighted zinc base provides vertical stability and enhanced tactile feedback.
 There are four DPI (dots per inch) settings, further enhancing the sensitivity and increasing accuracy when performing fine cursor movements.
-This also permits the user to have greater control over the speed of the cursor when performing tasks requiring different degrees of control.
+This also facilitates greater control over the speed of the cursor when performing tasks requiring varying degrees of control.
 For extended battery life the DXT Wireless goes into "Sleep" mode after approximately 5 minutes of inactivity.
-The DXT Mouse 2 is also available as a Wiredmodel.
+The DXT Mouse 2 is also available as a Wired model.

-Reduces Risk of Static Grip - When using the DXT Ergonomic Mouse the user is able to lightly hold the mouse between the fingers and thumb.
+Reduces Risk of Static Grip - When using the DXT Ergonomic Mouse it is possible to lightly hold the mouse between the fingers and thumb.
 In fact, movement is actually easier to perform when less pressure is applied.
-This encourages the user to greatly reduce the level of force being exerted while "gripping" the mouse.
+This encourages a great reduction in the level of force being exerted while "gripping" the mouse.
 Learn More about Static Grip Force When Using the Mouse.

 Reduces Risk of RSI in Shoulder - The design and usage of the DXT Ergonomic Mouse significantly reduces the amount of movement required from the shoulder, especially the "overreach" which is common when using a traditional full-size keyboard and mouse.
 Learn More about Overreaching Outside of the Comfort Zone.